 Exercise may reduce neck pain and improve the neck posture, but only at the angle between your C7 and the middle of your ear, according to a 2018 systematic review of seven studies with 627 subjects.

-However, the researcher noted that the study designs and subjects were all different so we can’t make blanket conclusions about exercise would work for everyone.
+However, the researcher noted that the study designs and subjects were all different so they couldn’t make blanket conclusions about exercises that would work for everyone.

 For example, a 2020 study of a 4-week exercise program to correct forward head among 30 teenagers in India didn’t find much improvement in changing their neck posture.
 However, those in the exercise group had better movement and function than the control group.